Skip to main content

-Purpose of This Document
+Purpose of this document

-This document clarifies the use of the term “grow box” as it applies to Trinidad and Tobago, and particularly in the CVQ Level 1 Crop Production curriculum.
+is to clarify the use of the term “grow box” as it applies to Trinidad and Tobago, and particularly in the CVQ Level 1 Crop Production curriculum.
 It also compares regional terminology and curriculum packaging across the Caribbean.

 What Is a “Grow Box” in Trinidad and Tobago?